 Lucy Charles-Barclay knows this better than anyone.
 She’s a professional triathlete with two second-place finishes at the IRONMAN World Championship, and she currently holds the swim course record at Kona, too.

-Lucy graciously took us behind the curtain and described some of her go-to recovery methods, as well as recovery tips for us mere mortals (a.k.a. age-groupers) too.
+Lucy graciously took us behind the curtain and described some of her go-to recovery methods, as well as tips on how to ensure recovery after workout.
+(Don’t worry – these recovery tips are applicable to us mere mortals, too!)

-Yes, my recovery methods differ after a swim, bike or run.
+My recovery methods differ after a swim, bike and run.
 Having been a swimmer since the age of eight, my recovery time after a hard swim session is much less than after a hard bike or run.

 After a hard run session I require the biggest recovery time and call upon more recovery tools such as massage, foam rolling or cryo-compression (Aquilo).